-While I realize it’s important to balance time between being on your phone and actually enjoying where you are, I also believe that having a smartphone provides many advantages that save you time, money, and help you get the best experience on your travels.
-This post will go over 20 free apps for backpacking that will make your life on the road 20x easier.
+While I realize it’s important to balance your phone time and actually enjoying where you are, a smartphone provides many advantages that can save you time and money and help you get the best experience.
+In this post, I’ll share 20 free apps for backpacking that will make your life on the road 20x easier.

 Apps for Budgeting

 1. XE Currency

 From 100 Indian Rupees to 1,000,000 Vietnamese dongs, you will give yourself a big headache trying to convert to the local currency in your head.
 XE is a great app for backpacking if you’re hopping between countries with different currencies.